 Many significant changes have transpired over the past several years.
 In 2020, the Northern Indiana Database Consortium was dissolved, with SJCPL, MPHPL, PPL, and Bremen Public Library, all going their separate ways.
 This created a necessity for BPL to seek out a new Integrated Library System for the storage of patron records and cataloging of materials.
 An exhaustive endeavor to make in time, training, and scale, the library currently utilizes a platform hosted by The Library Corporation.

-Additionally, Bremen Public Library is on the cusp of breaking ground on the latest renovation project.
+Currently, Bremen Public Library is wrapping up its latest renovation project.
 Recognizing yet again that the institution needed to evolve to meet community demand, the library board and staff began laying out a plan for the newest iteration.
 In 2018, current Library Director Christopher Scandling hired the architectural firm of Arkos Design to spearhead the endeavor.
-The project consists of selective demolition and interior renovation of the existing two-story library, a two-story addition, and site and parking improvements.
+The project consisted of selective demolition and interior renovation of the existing two-story library, a two-story addition, and site and parking improvements.
 After receiving approval from the Marshall County Council in March of 2021 to acquire a $2.835 million bond, bids for construction were advertised.
-The library trustees awarded the bid to Brown & Brown, with work set to begin in July.
+The library trustees awarded the bid to Brown & Brown, with work beginning that July.